Puppy Care and Training Tips!

 The following are a few common sense basics for puppy care:

-1. Feed your puppy 3 meals a day!
+1. Feed your puppy 2-3 meals a day!
 Puppies burn off a lot of steam and need to eat frequently in order to keep their blood sugars up to avoid hypoglycemia, and for proper nutrition for growth of healthy muscles and bones.
-Your puppy will typically be eating anywhere from 1/4 to 1/2 cup of food 3 times a day at 8 weeks of age when he/she is ready to leave Pleasant Meadows.
+Your puppy will typically be eating anywhere from 80 to 120 grams of raw food 3 times a day at 8 weeks of age when he/she is ready to leave Pleasant Meadows.
 You can bump it down to 2 meals per day around 4-6 months of age depending on your puppy's size and activity level which will in turn affect their need for more or less food intake.

 2. Do NOT leave your puppy unsupervised!
 Your puppy should never be left unattended in your home (or anywhere) at any time!
 If you are too busy to watch your puppy (ie. cooking dinner, on the phone, etc.), put your puppy in his/her kennel or pen area that you should already have set up somewhere in your house.
 This will prevent your puppy from having accidents around the house (and you from becoming frustrated), and it is also for the safety of your puppy so that he/she can not get into harmful trouble around the house.